blackandcold/ModelEng2015/README.md

 - [Bernd] SelectionViewElement, the text confuses me

  > A selection view element defines the selectable values called selection items.
 A special type of selection items are enumeration literal items that offer enumeration literals defined in a domain model as selectable values.

+- [Bernd] ~~propertyRef: display only properties of class specified in ClassOperationView~~

+- [Bernd] List & Table Elements should have entries and columns and also Links?

+- [Bernd] isPropertyMemberOfClass Missing SuperClass property

 # Lab 2